-Helping only a few hours a day and having all the main expenses covered helps you save or, if you wish, spend extra on car rental, tours, and activities.
+Helping only a few hours a day and having all the main expenses covered helps you save or, if you wish, spend extra on car rental, tours, weekend getaways, and activities.

 You can devote one week to one place and then two other weeks somewhere else.
 Or you may simply spend the entire vacation time in one place, exploring one region in detail.

 We used to combine volunteering with couchsurfing.
 It was helping us to travel America on a budget.
 And we got to see more too.
 Volunteer tourism with each year becomes more and more popular.
 So it is truly a wonder opportunity to save money and see more.

 How Can You Find Volunteer Projects in America?

 There are a lot of various websites that connect hosts with helpers.
 Here is the list of sites we personally tested, used, and recommend with confidence:

 For us personally, helpx.net has become our favorite source.
-It offers various possibilities on anything from gardening and farming to building, childcare, teaching and cooking assistance.
+It offers various possibilities for anything from gardening and farming to building, childcare, teaching, and cooking assistance.
 Other sites are mainly concentrated on farming and gardening.

 We don’t mind being in a garden, planting, weeding or taking care of flowers but at the same time, we enjoy various and unique tasks.
 So helpx worked a bit better for us, although we registered on all sites and through them found volunteering projects in other countries.